How to Install Paperless-ngx on a VPS

 • v0.9.5 ng

-OCR improved (OCRmyPDF), the originals as well as the archive files are saved, tags can be set by subfolders in the Consume directory, API with token authentication, many frontend improvements.
+OCR improved (OCRmyPDF), originals and archive files are now saved, tags can be set via subfolders in the Consume directory, API with token authentication, many frontend improvements.

 • v1.0.0 ng